The Italian cupboard: 20 basic Italian ingredients that you must have!

-The ingredients in an Italian cupboard will probably be fairly consistent across the country although there are enormous differences between the Italian regions and huge regional variations in cuisine.
+The Italian ingredients in a cupboard will probably be fairly consistent across the country although there are enormous differences between the Italian regions and huge regional variations in cuisine.

 Make sure you have most of these ingredients in your cupboard and you’ll be ready to create many wonderful Italian dishes!